SuddenLink is a Fiber and Cable Internet Provider

 SuddenLink also offers mobile phone service through Altice.
 Mobile plans include unlimited texting and calling, access to a nationwide network and 5G cellular access.
 There are three different options for Altice mobile service, including a plan with unlimited data.
 Discounts and special pricing is available for existing SuddenLink customers, although these prices may change from time to time.
 Cellular coverage may also vary.

-Current SuddenLink Internet Plans
+Current SuddenLink Packages

-SuddenLink has several high speed internet plans, although they may not be available in all of their service areas.
-SuddenLink internet prices and speeds may vary based on location.
+SuddenLink has several high speed plans, although they may not be available in all of their service areas.
+SuddenLink prices and speeds may vary based on location.
 Many of the current prices are based on promotions, which may not be combined with other offers and are subject to an early termination fee.
 These plans offer different upload and download speeds, with several options to meet your internet needs.
 SuddenLink's three main internet speeds are: 1 gig, 400 mbps and 100 mbps.

 - SuddenLink 1 gigabyte internet: This SuddenLink residential package has the fastest internet speeds with internet download speeds of up to 940 Mbps and 50 Mbps upload.
-SuddenLink gigabyte internet service is available in every state SuddenLink serves, although speed availability varies by location.
+SuddenLink gigabyte internet is available in every state SuddenLink serves, although speed availability varies by location.
 For packages with unlimited data, speed may be reduced when there is local network congestion.
 SuddenLink offers a price for life program to customers who remain in good standing.
-This price applies to the base price for internet service and equipment.
+This price applies to the base price for internet, TV, phone and equipment.
 Taxes fees and surcharges are not part of the lifetime price.
 There is a $5 discount for enrolling in auto pay, which the advertised price reflects.
 Standard installation is free for people who order online.
-SuddenLink internet customers can lease a modem for $10/month.
+SuddenLink customers can lease a modem for $10/month.
 This includes a free router with a $3.50 network enhancement fee.

 SuddenLink Smart Wifi

 Another feature of SuddenLink's internet plans is their Smart Wifi.
-The Smart Wifi option is available with the 100 Mbps plan and includes a prepaid reward card.
-SuddenLink smart Wifi uses mesh technology to create a blanket network, so your entire house can get high speed internet.
+The Smart Wifi option is available with the 300 Mbps plan and includes a prepaid reward card.
+SuddenLink smart Wifi uses mesh technology to create a blanket network, so your entire house can get high speed service.
 Wifi extenders are compatible with this technology, so you can take advantage of the fast 100 Mbps speed internet anywhere in the house.
 With the Smart Wifi connection, there is no need to create multiple networks within the house–it automatically connects your devices to the strongest signal.

 SuddenLink Entertainment Options

 SuddenLink includes complimentary subscriptions to Cheddar and Curiosity Stream with their packages.
 On the Cheddar website and app, you can find news about tech, entertainment, business and culture.
 Curiosity Stream has a wide selection of documentaries and non-fiction TV shows for anyone who wants use their fast internet speeds to learn more about the world.
 These free services are a great way for customers to make the most of the fast internet speed provided by SuddenLink.
+Other paid and premium channels are available to Suddenlink TV subscribers and with Internet TV bundles.